10 Tips for Travel Nurses to Stop Unwanted Phone Calls and Text Messages

 Travel Nursing Agencies Make Attempts

-Good recruiters do their absolute best to avoid making calls at inopportune times.
+To be fair, good recruiters do their absolute best to avoid making calls at inopportune times, especially if they are calling a travel nurse with whom they have a relationship with.
 Unfortunately, even the best recruiters are bound to slip up sometimes.

-The call volume requirements recruiters are faced with can be difficult to mange and the systems in place to help recruiters in this regard are limited.
-Meanwhile, some recruiters pay no regard to this issue and fire away.
+One of the reasons is that the call volume requirements agencies place on recruiters can be difficult to manage.
+Also, the systems in place to help recruiters know when they should not be calling a candidate are weak at best.
+All that said, some recruiters pay no attention to this issue and just fire away.

-When it comes to receiving calls that are totally unwanted, it’s important to know that there are laws that all companies must abide by when utilizing the telephone for marketing purposes.
+When it comes to receiving calls that are totally unwanted, it’s important to know that there are laws that all companies must abide by when utilizing phone calls for marketing purposes.
 At the federal level, agencies must abide by the Telephone Consumer Protection Act and its various rules and regulations.
-For example, an agency is prohibited from calling a traveler who has previously requested not to be called.
+For example, an agency is prohibited from calling a traveler who has previously requested that the agency not call them.

 The great news is that there are ways to help solve both of these problems.
-So here are 7 tips for stopping unwanted calls and managing the rest.
+So here are 10 tips for stopping completely unwanted calls and managing those you do want.

 First, you should get the Burner App.
 This app lets you obtain temporary phone numbers that work through the app for both text and voice communication.

-You buy credits.
+First, you buy credits.
 Then, you use the credits to purchase phone numbers as you need.
 The number stays active for a predetermined time, 30 days for example, before the app automatically deletes the number.
-Alternatively, you can delete, or “burn”, a number any time your want.
+Alternatively, you can delete, or “burn”, a number any time you want.
+You can also keep a number active for a monthly recurring fee.

 If you haven’t already released your phone number, then Burner will help you keep your number private.
 If you have already released your number, then Burner will help you keep your number safe from future employers.